Fighting for Victims of Catastrophic Explosions in Texas & Nationwide

 Secondary Injuries

 Secondary injuries are those that result from flying debris or fragments at the blast site.
-This includes:

 Some individuals also suffer tertiary injuries.
 These injuries result from being thrown in an explosion due to the blast wind.
 Any part of the body can be affected by these injuries.
-Tertiary injuries can include the following:

 Finally, some individuals can be injured by quaternary injuries in an explosion.
 These involve all explosion-related injuries, illnesses, or diseases that are not covered in the first three categories.
-Most of the time quaternary injuries are those that result after the explosion occurs or the exacerbation of previously existing medical conditions.
+Most of the time, quaternary injuries are those that result after the explosion occurs or the exacerbation of previously existing medical conditions.

 The company might have told you your explosion was a freak accident.
 They might have implied no one could have seen it coming, that the explosion was spontaneous and unpreventable.
 Your company wants you to believe that because it lets them off the hook.
 Here’s the truth: the company is responsible for making sure their factories, plants, refineries, rigs, and vessels are all properly maintained and operate as safely as possible.
-When they fail, it’s on them—not on you, not on “the odds,” and not on nature.
-The practical causes of plant explosions often come down to:

-However, the common cause for all explosions is company culture.
+However, the common cause of all explosions is company culture.
 When we investigated the Deepwater Horizon explosion, we found a history of problems that predicted an explosion might take place.
 Why didn’t the company do anything?
 Because they were behind schedule, and rig engineers were under pressure to keep drilling instead of stopping operations to fix a major safety flaw.
 The same devotion to productivity over safety led to the Texas City refinery explosion and the Geismar plant explosion.

 “I felt like family because they were there to listen and hear—not just brush you off because ‘you're just a client.’
 They let me know when I met them that everything was going be all right.
 Ever since the day I met them until today that I'm sitting here, they have always had my back.” - Veronica Sowell